sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 ### Unicode

-As you may have figured out by now, I have rigged this deck.
+As you may have figured out by now, I have rigged the deck.

 The characters in `version1`, specifically the es-with-accents, are "composed", meaning they each are a single character.
 In `version2`, they are "decomposed", meaning that they actually take up _two_ characters (the accent is first character, the 'e' being the second).

-To get these two strings to be equal, we really need to **normalize** them to either both be "composed" or both be "decomposed".
+To get these two strings to be equal, we'll need to **normalize** them such that: either both are "composed" or both are "decomposed".

+#### Normalization Forms

 Thankfully, Unicode has a system to [normalize characters](https://www.unicode.org/faq/normalization.html).